dcousineau/orlex/README.md

 }
 ```

+For more information on how to define annotations, please see the [Doctrine Annotations documentation](http://docs.doctrine-project.org/projects/doctrine-common/en/latest/reference/annotations.html).

 **Expect this interface to possibly change in the future, particularly where the `modify(…)` signature is concerned**.

 Internal Behavior